aleksandratal/Parser/README.md

 - EmtpyLine
 - MetaData

 Every markdown file needs to contain metada in first 6 lines encolsed between "---" signs.
 It specifies 4 features of a file: title, date, tags, theme (style or dark).
+Files: style.css and dark.css defines the styles of file and the tests.py file contains all tests of the program.

 ## Required libraries
 * html